-While that “real world” method really combines both delay and reverb, in essence, a delay is when an audio signal is played, stored in some sort of medium, and then played back after a certain period of time.
+While that “real world” method combines delay and reverb, a delay is when an audio signal is played, stored in some sort of medium, and then played back after a certain period.

 Delay further evolved throughout the 1970s and 80s thanks to the rapid technological advances of that era.
 Even in the 2020s, it is still being refined and expanded upon as CPU and RAM specifications continue to improve.

 So, we know that delay is extremely useful.
 But it can also be really easy to abuse and create an echoy-and smeary mess.
 It’s important to understand both how delay effects work and how different types of delays can give you access to a wide palette of sounds.